 - In a comic series called Meridian, a large number of the population lives on floating islands while the ground (At least most of it) is too heavily polluted.
 Naturally, the threat of a city-state falling down onto the ground is present.

-- In recent years, the Marvel version of Asgard, a mystical city-state, has hovered over the American Midwest.
-Recently, during the Siege storyarc, Asgard fell to the ground.
+- In later years, the Marvel version of Asgard, a mystical city-state, has hovered over the American Midwest.
+During the Siege storyarc, Asgard fell to the ground.

 - Done by Knuckles, who punches a fault line near the Carnival Night Zone.
 Since the Carnival Night Zone was built on the edge of the Floating Island, Knuckles completely smashed off that portion of the Floating Island, removing the Carnival Night Zone from the island and sending it falling to Mobius, slightly cushioned by some remaining power of the Master Emerald.
 The crash-landing of the ruined Carnival Night Zone was a shock to one Emerald Hill boy who had just before wished that the Carnival Night Zone was closer then it crashes in front of him.